ifsp-dev-projects/webdev1/README.md

 # Web Development

-This repository contains the materials and exercises from the **Web Development** subject, taught by Professor Ana Mamede in 2025.
+This repository contains the materials and exercises from the **Web Development** subject, taught by Ana Mamede in 2025.

 ---